whalehub/awesome-stars/README.md

 - [kern/filepizza](https://github.com/kern/filepizza) - :pizza: Peer-to-peer file transfers in your browser
 - [krestaino/my-dash](https://github.com/krestaino/my-dash) - 🔢 A developer friendly dashboard for monitoring your self-hosted services with a clean and modern UI.
 - [subuk/vmango](https://github.com/subuk/vmango) - Your own personal IaaS cloud
-- [gildas-lormeau/zip.js](https://github.com/gildas-lormeau/zip.js) - JavaScript library to zip and unzip files in the browser
+- [gildas-lormeau/zip.js](https://github.com/gildas-lormeau/zip.js) - JavaScript library to zip and unzip files in the browser and Deno
 - [gildas-lormeau/JSONView-for-Chrome](https://github.com/gildas-lormeau/JSONView-for-Chrome) - JSONView for Chrome
-- [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) - Web Extension for Firefox/Chrome/MS Edge and CLI tool to save a faithful copy of an entire web page in a self-extracting HTML/ZIP polyglot file
+- [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) - Web Extension for Firefox/MS Edge and CLI tool to save a faithful copy of an entire web page in a self-extracting HTML/ZIP polyglot file
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for Firefox/Chrome/MS Edge and CLI tool to save a faithful copy of an entire web page in a single HTML file
 - [json5/json5](https://github.com/json5/json5) - JSON5 — JSON for humans
 - [kimchi-project/kimchi](https://github.com/kimchi-project/kimchi) - An HTML5 management interface for KVM guests